Juergen-Koch-HE/Project-Car/README.md

 # Project-Car
-Drawing of a car using interpolation and matrix rotation
+Drawing of a car using interpolation and matrix rotation.